Skip to main content

 • Having neck trauma

-The most common causes of thoracic radiculopathy are disc disease and diabetes.
+The most common causes of thoracic radiculopathy are disc disease and nerve damage due to diabetes.
 In rare cases, it may also be due to thoracic surgery.

 Degenerative changes and disc injuries are common causes for lumbar radiculopathy.
 But other causes may include fractures, tumors, or infections.